 TOPIC: Plenary Speaker

 Dion is a Jesus follower first and foremost.
-He is the Mission Strategist for The Salvation Army’s 5 homeless shelters in Toronto, called Housing and Homeless Supports.
 Dion, along with his wife Erinn and daughter Cate, live in Toronto and are committed to journeying alongside people in the margins of society.
 He has spent more than 25 years working among folks who are living on or close to the streets of Toronto.
 He was the founding director of the Salvation Army Gateway; a shelter for men experiencing homelessness.

-Dion also lives with Multiple Sclerosis and uses a walker or mobility scooter to get around.
+Dion also lives with Multiple Sclerosis and uses a wheelchair to get around.
 He is an advocate on behalf of people in the margins of society, and is an accomplished public speaker on the topic of housing, homelessness and disabilities.
-He likes to read, rant, write, fly kites, watch TV, play and listen to music, and hang out with his friends.
+He likes to read, rant, write, watch TV, play and listen to music, and hang out with his friends.
 He and his wife see the solution to homelessness as taking seriously the 2 great commandments of loving God and loving our neighbour.

 Erinn joined the The Dale team in 2007.
 In 2012 she was invited to become the full-time Executive Director and Pastor.
 Erinn is passionate about fostering a sense of community for all people, while placing at the core those who have known marginalization.
 She studied at both Tyndale University College & Seminary, and Humber College and is now ordained through the CBOQ.
 Erinn has extensive experience working with people who are street involved, underhoused and trying to cope with substance addiction and mental health issues.
 Erinn is a Toronto native who loves her city.